danielredondo/rfutbin/README.md

 If you use this package, you can cite it as:

-    Redondo-Sanchez, Daniel (2020). rfutbin: Price and stats of FIFA Ultimate Team players in Futbin
+    Redondo-Sanchez, Daniel (2020). rfutbin: R package to get price and stats of FIFA Ultimate Team players in Futbin